THE WHOLE HISTORY

 In many ways, this small community is all you can ask for.
 To demand more from society than what WWI-era Germany achieved is dubious, or at least entering into the realm of fantasy.
 And that's the terrifying fact: everything that could have been in place to halt the intellectual and moral deformation of these kids was in place.
 How could this have happened?
 This isn't dirty Mongols razing villages across Asia or conquistadors plundering and pillaging their way across America, this is educated, civilized Western society destroying itself.
 You can't point to this village and say they needed more education or more art or more scientific thinking or more moral guidance: the bulwarks against barbarism and depravity were squarely in place.
 And they failed.

 In contemplating deeply stratified society in the throes of industrial revolution, Haneke deals carefully with the class issues of WWI-era Germany.
 There is, of course, a strain of thinking that sees Fascists outbursts like Nazism as the result of class tension: poor people's anger being misdirected at other groups of disenfranchised folks.
 Migrant laborers make a cameo in The White Ribbon and their swarthy otherness undoubtedly rankles the genteel Aryans of the village.
 But I think that Haneke includes this scene as nod to just how obvious the "how?" of the situation is: of course small-town Germans had their anger directed at non-pure types, that's the whole story.
-It's really more of a "what" as in "what happened" as opposed to a "how did it happened" - that boisterious foreigners upset the German townfolk isn't a revelation.
+To Haneke, the interesting question is really more of a "why not?" as in "why didn't history flow another way?" as opposed to a "how did it happen" - that boisterious foreigners upset the German townfolk isn't a revelation.
 Ethnic groups not getting along is never a revelation.
 But is some diversity training really all that would have been required to make things right?
 Of course not.

 Shouldn't the common folk have directed their rage at the hoity-toity fancy-folk in their palatial estate?
 Wouldn't that have solved all their problems: populist revolution?
-Indeed, Haneke present a young laborer, the son of the woman killed in the tragic accident in a barn (through the negligence of her aristocratic overlords.)
+Indeed, Haneke presents a radicalized young laborer, the son of the woman killed in the tragic accident in a barn by the negligence of her aristocratic overlords.
 The young laborer gets so mad he smashes up the rich family's beloved cabbage patch.
 Clearly, he has revolution on the brain.
 Here we find Haneke pointing out that the missing ingredient for societal salvation isn't some kind of populist economic revolution: Marx, after all, was German.

 The possibility of popular rage taking the shape of populist revolution was just as possible in this culture as Russia or Italy or anywhere else - that revolution didn't foment in Germany doesn't mean it couldn't have under any circumstance.
 In fact, Germany was class warfare's intellectual birthplace.
 And I suppose that we also don't need to rehash the fact that Weimar-era Germany was ostensibly a democracy as well.
 All of the things that were supposed to mold these children into model citizens and have them lead the world into a brigther future utterly failed.
 The white ribbons tied to their wrists failed to ensure their duty to goodness.